voidspace/voidspace.github.io/index.md

 * Passionate about good engineering practises and sound system design thinking
 * Author of [IronPython in Action](https://www.manning.com/books/ironpython-in-action) for Manning Publications

 I'm also available for team coaching, individual and group mentoring and code review.
-Putting in place best practises infrastructure and development practises, including standard Python tooling, like git workflows and gating, continuous integration systems and deployment systems.
+I can help teams put in place best practises infrastructure and development practises, including standard Python and development tooling, continuous integration and deployment systems.

 Extensive contacts within the Python community for hiring needs, team building and candidate evaluation.